bytebury/sauce/README.md

 # sauce 🍅
 A functional base layer for any size application to help get you write cleaner code.
+We provide several small every-day helper functions that are easy to use.
+In addition, we offer the `Option` pattern that Rust uses, for clear, safe null-checks.

 ## Installation
 ```sh